rgborgeaud/dai-lab-protocoldesign/specs/protocol.md

 This protocol is a client-server protocol.
 The client connects to a server and asks the solution to a simple mathematical equation.
 The server then computes the answer and sends it to the client, or sends an error message.

 ##2.
 Transport layer protocol :
 This protocol uses TCP.
 The client establishes the connection.
 It has to know the server's ip address.
 The server listens on TCP port 9876.
-The client closes the connection when it doesn't need to use it anymore.
+The client closes the connection on input of the quit token ('q' without quotes).
+Regarding the server, the design choice has been taken to have it shut down once all clients have disconnected, although this can be easily swapped around albeit this would require to implement server-side manual shutdown in the same fashion as the clients do (and a reply to all clients that the server is closing the connection).

 ##3.
 Messages :